-- When selecting chemicals to use in our business we always opt for a safer and/or lower impact alternative when available, such as borax for flux and citric acid for pickle.
+- When selecting chemicals to use in our business we always opt for a safer and/or lower impact alternative when available.

-- We use gemstones in our jewellery designs, however, for stones which may otherwise have a high value and especially which cannot be guaranteed to come from an ethical source, we try instead to source lab grown gemstones as an alternative.
-Lab grown stones have none of the potential ethical or environmental issues that mined stones do, yet are identical on a molecular level to the stones they replace.
-They also have a beautiful clarity and colour, yet are far less expensive to use.
+- We use gemstones in our jewellery designs, however, for stones which may otherwise have a high value and cannot be guaranteed to come from an ethical source, we try instead to source lab grown gemstones as an alternative.
+As well as their environmental and ethical benefits, lab grown stones have a beautiful clarity and colour, plus are far less expensive.
 We do use natural gemstones as well, but generally less expensive ones which have fewer ethical issues associated with them.

-- Simone Walsh Jewellery recycles all other recyclable materials generated by our business, such as paper and plastic.
-We also use paper which is at least 50% recycled.
-We use other recycled products whenever it is feasible.
+- Simone Walsh Jewellery recycles any recyclable materials generated by our business, such as paper and plastic.
+We also use recycled products whenever feasible.

-- As our Australian jewellery business has grown, we have sought help from an ethically-run jewellery workshop offshore to keep up with production demands and enable us to continue to make our intricate designs possible.
-Simone has personally visited this workshop to ensure she is happy with the working conditions.
+- As our Australian jewellery business has grown, we have sought help from an ethically-run jewellery workshop in Indonesia with highly skilled local artisans.
+This helps us to keep up with production demands and enable us to make our intricate designs possible.